sigcsets/sigcse2022/pages/sessionchairs_index.md

 sidebar: sessionchairs
 ---

 We are actively recruiting volunteers to be session chairs for the 2021 Technical Symposium!
-If you are interested, please fill out your availability here: [TBD](#)
+If you are interested, please fill out your availability here: [http://sigcse2021.org/sessionchair](http://sigcse2021.org/sessionchair)

 ## General Session Chair Responsibilities